foreversd/forever/README.md

 * error   [err]:          Raised when an error occurs
 * stop    [process]:      Raised when the target script is stopped by the user
+* save    [path, data]:   Raised when the target Forever object persists the pid information to disk.
-* restart [err, forever]: Raised each time the target script is restarted
+* restart [forever]:      Raised each time the target script is restarted
-* exit    [err, forever]: Raised when the call to forever.run() completes
+* exit    [forever]:      Raised when the call to forever.run() completes
-* stdout  [err, data]:    Raised when data is received from the child process' stdout
+* stdout  [data]:         Raised when data is received from the child process' stdout
-* stderr  [err, data]:    Raised when data is received from the child process' stderr
+* stderr  [data]:         Raised when data is received from the child process' stderr

 ## Using forever module from node.js
 In addition to using a Forever object, the forever module also exposes some useful methods.
 Each method returns an instance of an EventEmitter which emits when complete.
 See the [forever binary script][1] for sample usage.